Flag of Massachusetts: Finalists

+According to this flag's submitter: "With this flag design, there are six feathers in a circle on a crimson color background.
+There are six as Massachusetts was the sixth state to join the union.
+Turkey feathers are often associated with health and well-being, and they are also a common symbol among the Massachusetts indigenous communities.
+They appear frequently in clothing and decoration, and play an important role in ceremonies and dances.
+A circle shape represents harmony and continuity.
+They face clockwise to symbolize progress/moving forward.
+The color crimson is often associated with education here in Massachusetts, as crimson is used as an official color by Arlington Public Schools, UMass Amherst, Harvard, and MIT."

 Naval and maritime flag

 In April 1776, the Massachusetts State Navy adopted, as its flag (naval ensign), a white field charged with a green pine tree and the motto "An Appeal to Heaven."
 In 1971 the motto was removed, and the flag was designated "the naval and maritime flag of the Commonwealth".

 Massachusetts is one of only three states with its own maritime ensign.
-The first is Maine, which was part of Massachusetts until 1820.
-The second is South Carolina, which activated her navy twice: first during the American Revolutionary War and again during the American Civil War.
+The second is Maine, which was part of Massachusetts until 1820.
+Third and last is South Carolina, which activated her navy twice: first during the American Revolutionary War and again during the American Civil War.